-(b) The audited financial statements are for the financial year ended December 31, 2007.
-Accordingly, unaudited management accounts for the financial period from January 1, 2008 to June 30, 2008 have been used for the purpose of equity accounting for MarineCo Limited, Gemini Sprint Sdn.
-Bhd. and Jubilant Meridian Sdn.
+(a) The audited financial statements are for the financial year ended December 31, 2008.
+Accordingly, unaudited management accounts for the financial period from January 1, 2009 to June 30, 2009 have been used for the purpose of equity accounting for MarineCo Limited and Gemini Sprint Sdn.
 Bhd.